avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 * At present there is only one lineage that causes pandemic/epidemic cholera: 7PET, an extremely infectious and virulent lineage
 * Practically all 7PET isolates have the genes that encode cholera toxin (genes *ctxA* and *ctxB*)
 * A 7PET outbreak requires a rapid and large public health response to halt/reduce it, e.g. WASH, treatment centres, vaccination
+* Whole genome sequencing (WGS) can be used to determine whether a new outbreak of diarrhoeal illness is caused by 7PET

 Contact
 -------